 Maybe you’re concerned that certain health conditions could stop you from getting insurance.
 Don’t let this stop you from obtaining the insurance you deserve.
 There are companies who offer Impaired Risk Life Insurance.
-Perhaps you’re pregnant and want to know if you can qualify for life insurance during pregnancy; we can help.
+Perhaps you’re pregnant and want to know if you can qualify for life insurance during pregnancy or cheap life insurance with health problems; if so, we can help.

 When Do People Buy Life Insurance